-Heatstroke is a life-threatening condition in which the body temperature exceeds 40°C (104°F) because of an imbalance in heat generation and dissipation.
-Whereas in fever there is a physiological increase in the temperature setpoint of the body, in a heatstroke the hypothalamus setpoint remains normal.
-The young and elderly are at greatest risk because they do not take measures to prevent overheating (e.g., moving to a cooler environment or drinking more fluids).
-In addition to hot and humid weather, some drugs (e.g., vasoconstrictors, cocaine) and medical conditions (e.g., seizure, thyroid storm) can cause heatstroke.
-Affected individuals may present with a headache, nausea, hot skin without sweating, tender muscles, and varying degrees of neurological symptoms.
-Laboratory abnormalities include elevated muscle enzymes (e.g., creatine kinase) and lactic acidosis due to rhabdomyolysis.
-A rapid reduction of the core body temperature with fanning and ice water is essential to prevent life-threatening complications, which include renal and hepatic failure with bleeding and possible coma and death.
-The best way to prevent heatstroke is to drink plenty of water, refrain from strenuous exercise in hot environments, and avoid clothing or substances that interfere with heat dissipation.
+Heatstroke is a life-threatening condition in which body temperature rises above 40°C (104°F) due to an imbalance between heat generation and heat dissipation.
+Heatstroke can be nonexertional (due to prolonged exposure to high temperatures) or exertional (due to excessive physical exertion).
+The body's temperature setpoint, regulated by the hypothalamus, remains normal during heatstroke, unlike in fever, where it is physiologically raised.
+Children and elderly individuals are at greatest risk due to difficulties staying hydrated as well as impaired/underdeveloped heat sensation and thermoregulation.
+In addition to hot and humid weather, certain substances (e.g., vasoconstrictors, cocaine) and medical conditions (e.g., seizure, thyroid storm) can also cause heatstroke.
+Affected individuals may present with headache, nausea, hot skin without sweating, tender muscles, and neurological symptoms (e.g., confusion, tremors, or seizures).
+Laboratory findings include elevated muscle enzymes (e.g., creatine kinase) and lactic acidosis due to rhabdomyolysis.
+A rapid reduction of the core body temperature with fanning and ice water is essential to prevent life-threatening complications such as renal and hepatic failure with bleeding, and coma.
+Differential diagnoses include fever, heat exhaustion (hyperthermia < 40°C/104°F with normal CNS function), neuroleptic malignant syndrome, and malignant hyperthermia.
+Heatstroke prevention involves staying hydrated, avoiding strenuous exercise in hot environments, wearing temperature-appropriate clothing, and avoiding substances that interfere with heat dissipation.

 - The normal physiologic response to increased body temperature is hypothalamus-mediated peripheral vasodilation (to expose blood to the cooler air) and sweating (to dissipate heat into the environment).